alexanderenrique/alexanderenrique.github.io/microelectronics/Smart-T-Bird.md

 ## Work Log

+### 08/2/2025:
+- still working on this wifi reliability thing, I think the c3 is just worse generally, maybe an antennae thing.
+- uploaded the same SHT sketch to an esp32 (regular) and printed the wifi strength and in th kitchen right next to the AP the signal is like -68 dbm which isn't great, and then in the room it's -90 or less which is just terrible, could definitely contribute to the connectivity
+-  added lines in the softAP that explicitly sets the max power at 20W, and makes sure the wifi doesn't sleep or go into low pwower mode
+-  Considering either going to CAN Bus, which would make me a bit sad, or getting a stronger mini-AP, like an infrastructre spec one.
+-  Still trying to figure out if it's really a wifi strength thing or what.
+But I do feel like I'm asking a lot of the one little ESP to both drive a screen, touch polling, and set up a wifi network.
+-

+### 07/31/2025:
+- got the C3 working and talking to the broker pretty easily, but the connection isn't the most reliable.
+I did two things:
+- Disabled the DCHP and assigned static IP addresses to the sensor nodes
+- Set the wifi frequency so that it goes to the same frequency everytime
+- I just want it to connect right away when powered up, and it doesn't matter if either lost power at any point or anything
+- Before these changes, it might take 2-3 reboots to connect
 ### 07/30/2025:
 - the TMP36 sensor seems pretty dang innacurate like there is a big offset of 15C, I guess this can have to do with the actual power supply voltage, the ADC quality, even noise from the wifi
 - So I added an offset but idk if it's linear.
 Should still be close enough for non-mission critical stuff